How to Build a Social Media Following: Tips from Veteran Marketer Lisa Sicard

 Choosing the Right Social Media Platforms (Where Your Audience Spends Time)

-Before you start bombarding the Internet with content, it’s crucial to know where your audience hangs out.
+Before you start bombarding the Internet with content, it’s important to know where your audience hangs out.
 There’s no need to be on every platform—it’s way more effective to focus on the ones that actually make sense for your niche and goals.

 Ask yourself these 2 key questions to figure out which platforms you should invest your time on: